gix-mkrspc/gix-mkrfridays-iot/README.md

   <img src="./assets/arduino/8.png" height="400">
 4. Plug the Arduino in.
 Compile and upload the sample by clicking the *checkmark* in the top left corner of the IDE.
 5. To use the serial monitor, ensure that your board's baud rate is set to **115200** or **1000000** baud.

+# Future Work

+## Current Limitations
+* This script cannot easily add devices to an existing deployment.
+To do so would require a user to do an entirely new deployment, setting up all infrastructure again.
+To remedy this, `kwarg`s could be added which focus solely on the required components (e.g. creating more azure functions and/or regenerating the dashboard).
+* Currently, this script is mainly tested on macOS and some parts may not work for Windows.
+This could be fixed through using things like the `Path` python module.
+* Setting up the MAX7219 LED display matrix is time-consuming and requires building of source from multiplle azure-iot-* libs.
+To see more info [start here](https://github.com/Azure/azure-iot-arduino#esp32) and then reference [this issue](https://github.com/Azure/azure-iot-arduino/issues/102).

+## Contributing
+There are multiple aspects of this project that can be forked and merged back in.
+Please feel free to do so and open up a PR!